CDDEP-DC/GREASYPOP-CO/README.md

 #### from https://www.census.gov/programs-surveys/geography/guidance/geo-areas/pumas.html

-    census tract to PUMA relationship file, *Census_Tract_to*PUMA*.* use the year that has the same census boundaries as your ACS data (boundaries were changed in 2020)
+    census tract to PUMA relationship file, *Census_Tract_to*PUMA*.*
+    (census boundaries were changed in 2020; choose the year corresponding to ACS year)

 #### from geocorr https://mcdc.missouri.edu/applications/geocorr2018.html (if using < 2020 ACS)
 #### or https://mcdc.missouri.edu/applications/geocorr2022.html (if using >= 2020 ACS)